dmatscheko/metacompiler/README.md

 #### LLVM IR API

-This tool uses [https://github.com/llir/llvm](https://github.com/llir/llvm) to create LLVM IR.
-The API documentation can be found here: [https://pkg.go.dev/github.com/llir/llvm/](https://pkg.go.dev/github.com/llir/llvm/).
+This tool uses the [Go LLIR/LLVM library](https://github.com/llir/llvm) to create LLVM IR and to interact with it.
+The API documentation can be found here: [LLIR/LLVM library documentation](https://pkg.go.dev/github.com/llir/llvm/).
+For more information on LLVM IR go to the [LLVM language reference](https://llvm.org/docs/LangRef.html).

 The functions and constants are exposed to JS as: